 Four out of every five teenagers in the juvenile justice system at the state level were under the influence of drugs or alcohol when they are arrested.
 Every year, about 600,000 college students between the ages of 18 and 24 are assaulted by another student who is drunk.
 Around 95 percent of all campus crimes involve alcohol, consumed by the perpetrator, victim, or both.

-Treatment Specifically for Adolescents
+Treatment Specifically for Alcoholism in Adolescents

 Adolescents may be compelled by state or local law, their school, or their parents to seek treatment for alcohol abuse.
 In some cases, teenagers may ask for help finding treatment, but in most instances, they will attend treatment involuntarily.
 This does not mean treatment will be ineffective.
 The National Institute on Drug Abuse (NIDA) notes that there are several adolescent-specific approaches to behavioral treatment to end alcohol or drug abuse, and they are effective, regardless of whether the teen enters treatment voluntarily or involuntarily.